 Partnered service quality: What’s the quality of the insurer’s service partners?
 Free roadside assistance may not be much use if it’s not available in your area.
 However, towing, vehicle storage, glass and windscreen replacement and other repairs all typically involve the use of partnered service providers.
 It can be a good idea to compare the quality of these and look for relevant reviews.

-The ideal car insurance policy is one with an affordable price tag and the right amount of cover for your needs.
+The ideal car insurance policy is one with an affordable price tag and the right amount of coverage for your needs.
 If you have too much protection, you’ll be over-insured and spend more than you need.
 If you have too little, you’ll be under-insured and not efficiently protected.

 Car insurance buying guide